picosh/docs/posts/pgs.md

 # set project to private to only you and matching public keys
 ssh pgs.sh acl project-x --type pubkeys --acl sha256:xxx

+# clear the http cache for a project
+ssh pgs.sh cache project-x
 ```

 # File denylist